MHeironimus/ArduinoJoystickLibrary/README.md

 # Arduino Joystick Library
-#### Version 1.0.1
+#### Version 1.1.0

-Arduino IDE 1.6.6 (or above) library that adds a joystick to the list of HID devices an Arduino Leonardo or Arduino Micro (or any Arduino clone that is based on the ATmega32u4) can support.
-This will not work with Arduino IDE 1.6.5 (or below).
+Arduino IDE 1.6.7 (or above) library that adds a joystick to the list of HID devices an Arduino Leonardo or Arduino Micro (or any Arduino clone that is based on the ATmega32u4) can support.
+This will not work with Arduino IDE 1.6.6 (or below).

-The lastest version of this library can be found at [https://github.com/MHeironimus/ArduinoJoystickLibrary](https://github.com/MHeironimus/ArduinoJoystickLibrary).
+This is a legacy version of this library that has a fixed configuration.
+The latest version of this library, which supports a dynamic configuration, can be found at [https://github.com/MHeironimus/ArduinoJoystickLibrary](https://github.com/MHeironimus/ArduinoJoystickLibrary).

 ## Support for one, two, or three joysticks
 This library comes in three flavors: